 This post may contain affiliate links, which means at no extra cost to you I may make a small commission on products and services purchased through this blog.
 Thank you for supporting A Travellers Footsteps.

-This blog will tell you everything you need to know about hiking Manoa Falls.
 Manoa Falls is one of the most popular waterfall hikes on Oahu.
 The short 1-mile hike takes you through a valley of rainforest, into a bamboo forest and ends at Manoa Falls, a 150ft waterfall.
-The waterfall is truly remarkable and the best I have been to on the island.
-The only downside is that you can’t swim here.
+The waterfall is truly remarkable, the only downside is that you can’t swim here.
+This blog will tell you everything you need to know about hiking Manoa Falls.

 Manoa Falls Trail

-Manoa Falls trail is well marked so you don’t need to worry about getting lost.
+The Manoa Falls trail is well marked so you don’t need to worry about getting lost.
 The 1-mile hike takes about 30 minutes, one way.
-The trail is suitable for anyone including children, there is a moderate incline but no notable steep areas.
+The trail is suitable for anyone including children.
+There is a moderate incline but no notable steep areas.
 The Manoa Falls trail can be very muddy in places, even days after rain, so be prepared to get dirty shoes.

 What to bring when Hiking Manoa Falls